Josaphat Jackson Bududu: As bishop

 Pope Francis appointed him as Auxiliary Bishop of the Roman Catholic Archdiocese of Tabora, on 26 February 2025.
 He was appointed to work with and to assist Cardinal Protase Rugambwa, the Local Ordinary of the archdiocese.
 Monsignor Josaphat Jackson Bududu was contemporaneously appointed Titular Bishop of Vegesela in Numidia.
-The consecration as bishop and installation of Monsignor Josaphat Jackson Bududu at Tabora are scheduled on 25 May 2025.
+The consecration as bishop and installation of Monsignor Josaphat Jackson Bududu at Tabora occurred on 25 May 2025.
+The Principal Consecrator was Cardinal Protase Rugambwa, Archbishop of Tabora assisted by Paul Runangaza Ruzoka, Archbishop Emeritus of Tabora and Eusebius Alfred Nzigilwa, Bishop of Mpanda.
+At the time of his consecration, aged 48 years, he was the youngest Catholic bishop in the Tanzanian Conference of Catholic Bishops.